Skip to content

 2. Set Used mesher to Basic.

-6. This should create just one extrusion layer.
-Set Sublayer count 1 to 3.
+6. This creates just one extrusion layer.
+Set Sublayer count in that layer to 1.

 Example image